carl24k/fight-churn/README.md

 The first object in the configuration is a named `date_range` which contains the start and end dates for the metrics to be calculated as `from_date` and `to_date`.

+The second object is a list of properties that are in the event table - these will be included in the Event QA (described above) if there are any.
+(In the future there will be a simulated data set with event properties, but not yet...)

-The second object is an example of a no-parameter metric, `account_tenure` (described in Chapter 3 of the book).
+The third object is an example of a no-parameter metric, `account_tenure` (described in Chapter 3 of the book).
 The only parameter in the object is the `sql` parmeter which indicates which SQL file (in `metric-framework/sql`) is run to make the metric calculation.

-The third object in the example configuration is a metric that has multiple parameters.
+The second object in the example configuration is a metric that has multiple parameters.
 This configuration will create a metric named "post_per_month".
 The `sql` parameter in the configuration object indicates which specific SQL to execute in order to create the metric : in this case it is the sql `metric-framework/sqls/metric_over_period_tenscale.sql`.